Total Joint and Aquatic Center

 Gait and balance disorders

-Our Aquatic Center houses a HydroWorx 500 series pool equipped with an underwater treadmill with a low-impact design that provides excellent traction.
+Our Aquatic Center at ORS-Orthopaedic Rehab Specialists Total Joint and Aquatic center in Jackson, houses a HydroWorx 500 series pool equipped with an underwater treadmill with a low-impact design that provides excellent traction.
 The treadmill speeds increase from 0 mph to 7.4 mph at 0.1 mph increments to allow for an ideal pace for any patient.
 Resistance and spa jets are used for swimming or deep tissue massage with variable speeds and directions.